eintmyatthu/HomeAppliancesRentalSystem/ReadMe.txt

 ****Important****

-	After importing the "rental_appliances" SQL file, please change to your own MySQL database, uid and pwd in all necessary files of my program.
+	After importing the "rental_appliances.sql" SQL file, please change to your own MySQL database, uid and pwd in all necessary files of my program.

 // Database connection string